srgzx/wallop/docs/README.md

 1.)
 Added option for turning on or off ffmpeg deinterlace filter (-vf bwdif) which is the main thing I wanted to accomplish with this project

 2.)
-Updated <a href="https://github.com/srgzx/wallop/tree/main/Docker">Dockerfile</a> so that it actually builds / works (works on ARM systems!)
+Updated <a href="https://github.com/srgzx/wallop/tree/main/Docker">Dockerfile</a> so that it actually builds & runs (works on ARM systems!)

 3.)
 Added additional bitrate options, not sure how useful this will be but we'll see